 self.setMinimumSize(QSize(300, 100))

-self.setWindowTitle("PyQt tooltip example - pythonprogramminglanguage.com")
+self.setWindowTitle("PyQt tooltip demo - pythonprogramminglanguage.com")

 pybutton = QPushButton('Pyqt', self)